 The Freilich Project runs a range of events including lectures, conferences and seminars, many of which are open to the public.
 Subscribe to the mailing list for updates on upcoming events.

-An annual Small Grants Scheme supports emerging scholars in this field.
+An annual Small Grants Scheme supports emerging scholars in this field, and applications for the 2019 round (for activities to be undertaken in 2020) are being accepted until 15 November 2019.
 All scholars engaged in research on the topics of bigotry, tolerance and social inclusion are invited to join the Foundation's research network.

-The Freilich Project was known as the Freilich Foundation from its establishment in July 1999 until December 2018.
-It celebrates its twentieth year of continuous operations in 2019.
+Known as the Freilich Foundation from its establishment in July 1999 until December 2018, the Project celebrates its twentieth year of continuous operations in 2019.
+The commemorative publication 20 Years of Freilich has been produced to mark this occaison.

 The Project is run by a Board and employs a Fellow.